Top Frequently Asked Questions for IRS Procedures

 Call us at 800-829-1954 (toll-free) and either use the automated system or speak with an agent.

 - However, if you filed a married filing jointly return, you can’t initiate a trace using the automated systems.
-Download and complete the Form 3911, Taxpayer Statement Regarding Refund, or the IRS can issue you a Form 3911 to get the replacement process started.
+Download and complete the Form 3911, Taxpayer Statement Regarding Refund (PDF) or the IRS can send you a Form 3911 to get the replacement process started.

 Your claim for a missing refund is processed one of two ways: